 I am indebted to the Fulbright Foundation, the Social Sciences and Humanities Research Council of Canada, the MIT Center for International Studies, the Bridging the Gap Project Summer Fellowship, and MIT GOV/LAB for supporting my dissertation research.

 "South African Councillor Panel Study" (with Evan Lieberman and Nina McMurry).
 Link to project website.

-"The Durability of Rebel Governance: Evidence from Côte d'Ivoire" (with Giulia Piccolino and Jeremy Speight)
+"The Politics of Rebel Authority in Postwar States: Theory and Evidence from Côte d'Ivoire" (with Giulia Piccolino and Jeremy Speight)